Patent reform hasn’t helped — at least not yet — when it comes to curbing litigation.

-One particularly active NPE in 2011 was Stamford, Connecticut–based Walker Digital LLC, which has more than 400 patents in its intellectual property portfolio.
-On April 11, 2011, it filed 15 patent infringement suits against more than 100 companies, including Apple Inc., Google Inc., Microsoft Corp., and Amazon.com Inc. The patents that were allegedly infringed covered a range of areas, from gaming to telephony to image capture.
-Many of the firms near the top of our rankings, including Fish & Richardson; Finnegan, Henderson, Farabow, Garrett & Dunner; and Kilpatrick Townsend, defended clients against Walker Digital in 2011.
-Fish alone handled 11 of those suits, Chaplin says.
+One particularly active NPE in 2011 was Stamford, Connecticut-based Walker Digital LLC, which has more than 400 patents in its intellectual property portfolio.
+On April 11, 2011, it filed 15 patent infringement suits against more than 100 companies, including Apple Inc., Google Inc., Microsoft Corp. and Amazon.com Inc. The patents that were allegedly infringed covered a range of areas from gaming to telephony to image capture.
+Many of the firms near the top of the rankings defended clients against Walker Digital.
+Fish alone handled 11 of those suits, Chaplin said.

-The growth in NPE activity explains the high placing of plaintiff firm Niro, Haller & Niro in our survey.
-It was number four overall in the number of cases it handled in 2011 and number one in the number of cases in which it represented the plaintiff.
-Chicago-based Niro, a firm known for its representation of nonpracticing entities, helped inspire the term patent troll.
-In 2011 Niro handled a total of 105 cases and represented plaintiffs in 100 of them.
+The growth in NPE activity explains the high placement of plaintiffs firm Niro, Haller & Niro.
+It was number four overall in the number of cases it handled in 2011 and number one in the number of cases where it represented the plaintiff.
+Chicago-based Niro, a firm known for its representation of NPEs, helped inspire the term patent troll.
+In 2011 Niro handled 105 cases and represented plaintiffs in 100 of them.

-NPEs weren’t the only patent asserters in 2011, however.
-Industry competitors also filed patent suits to protect their intellectual property and presumably their market share.
-Another firm that benefited from these battles was Kilpatrick Townsend & Stockton, which was formed in 2011 through the merger of Kilpatrick Stockton and the intellectual property firm Townsend and Townsend and Crew.
-Kilpatrick not only made it into the top tier of our list for the first time but also ranked second in the number of clients it defended in 2011 patent suits.
+NPEs weren’t the only patent asserters, however.
+Competitors also sued to protect their IP and presumably their market share.
+Another firm that benefited from these battles was Kilpatrick Townsend & Stockton, which was formed in 2011 through the merger of Kilpatrick Stockton and IP firm Townsend and Townsend and Crew.
+Kilpatrick not only made it into the top tier for the first time but ranked second in the number of clients it defended in 2011 patent suits.
 Many of its clients are big players in the technology sector.

-Who sued?
-Technology-based lawsuits related to semiconductors, smartphone wars, and the Internet kept most of our top-ranking firms busy in 2011.
-Pharmaceutical and life sciences litigation was also active, says Anthony Insogna of Jones Day, who in 2011 represented Celgene Corp. in several Hatch-Waxman patent infringement cases.
+Technology-based lawsuits related to semiconductors, smart-phone wars, and the Internet kept most of our top-ranking firms busy in 2011.
+Pharmaceutical and life sciences litigation was also active, said Anthony Insogna of Jones Day, who in 2011 represented Celgene Corp. in several Hatch-Waxman patent infringement cases.
 Fish’s Chaplin, whose firm represented Allergan Inc. in two big cases in 2011, agrees.
-“We’ve seen our pharma practice increase quite a bit,” she says.
+“We’ve seen our pharma practice increase quite a bit,” she said.

 IP lawyers are benefiting from all the patent litigation activity, but in-house counsel are reeling at the size of awards.
-While the median award in a patent case plummeted in 2010 to $1.9 million, it once again skyrocketed in 2011, to $8.8 million, according to the PricewaterhouseCoopers study.
-The last time it was higher was in 2005, when it hit the equivalent of $10.2 million, adjusted for inflation.
+While the median award in a patent case plummeted in 2010 to $1.9 million, it once again skyrocketed in 2011 to $8.8 million, according to the PricewaterhouseCoopers study.
+The last time it was higher was in 2005 when it hit $10.2 million, adjusted for inflation.

-There is some good news for companies defending themselves against charges of patent infringement, however.
+There is some good news for companies defending themselves against patent infringement charges, however.
 Lawyers believe that the days of runaway damages are starting to become a thing of the past.
 They say the Federal Circuit is starting to clamp down, throwing out outsize verdicts.
-“District courts will eventually get the message,” says Jones Day partner and IP attorney Brian Poissant.
+“District courts will eventually get the message,” said Jones Day partner and IP attorney Brian Poissant.

-In addition, the smartphone wars and other high-stakes battles will continue, lawyers say.
-The $1.05 billion jury award that Apple won in California in its patent suit against Samsung in August may even encourage more litigation, they say.
+In addition, the smart-phone wars and other high-stakes battles will continue.
+Lawyers say the $1.05 billion jury award that Apple won in California in its patent suit against Samsung in August may even encourage more litigation.